Vv-Naveen-varma/Classification-using-linear-regression/README.md

-## Classification using Linear regression model
+## Classification using Linear regression model using neural networks

+### We are going to build a Linear classification model to understand the neural network concepts
+> How do we build a model?

+> How do we know that our model is working properly?

+All these questions will be answered.

 ### First let's start with a linear model example to classify whether a person has diabetes or not